ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## Connections
 {: #connections}

-Get connection strings and certificate information to use when connecting to your deployment.
+Get connection strings and certificate information to use when you connect to your deployment.

 ### `ibmcloud cdb deployment-connections`
 {: #deployment-connections}